 MENTOR works with populations in Wajir, Garissa, Mandera and surrounding areas which are home to large pastoral agricultural communities whose livelihoods are often destroyed due to erratic rains and droughts.
 The flat and semi-arid areas in this region are prone to large-scale flooding, which provide perfect conditions for mosquito breeding, often leading to devastating epidemics of malaria and other vector-borne diseases (VBD) among the non-immune population.

 North Eastern Kenya, including Wajir, Garissa, Mandera, has consistently suffered a high frequency of attacks from Al Shabaab and other militants, with shootings and grenade attacks on Christians, police and security services now a regular occurrence.
 Insecurity and precarious living conditions combine to make North Eastern Kenya a challenging place to implement reliable routine health services.
-Malaria, dengue fever and other VBDs remain an enduring and volatile threat.
+Malaria, dengue fever and other VBDs remain endemic and present a constant threat.

 With support from the UK Department for International Development (DFID), MENTOR is working in collaboration with county Departments of Health in Wajir, Garissa and Mandera to ensure vulnerable communities at risk of malaria and VBD outbreaks have access to timely and lifesaving interventions.